CROSH Leadership Team

 Dr. Kathryn SindenHuman Factors and Ergonomics Research Lead

-Dr. Dominique GagnonOccupational Physiology and Environment Research Lead
+Dr. Nicholas RavanelliOccupational Physiology and Environment Research Lead

-Dr. Katie Goggins is a Postdoctoral Researcher at CROSH and is an Adjunct Professor in the School of Kinesiology and Health Sciences at Laurentian University.
+Dr. Katie Goggins is CROSH’s Senior Scientist.
+She is an Adjunct Professor in the School of Kinesiology and Health Sciences at Laurentian University and Part-Time Professor, Safety and Environmental Studies, Cambrian College.
 Her research interests focus on the role of biomechanics, human factors, and ergonomics on industrial health and safety and occupational disease.